swaptacular/swpt_accounts/protocol.rst

 ---------

-Before sending a `PrepareTransfer`_ message, client implementations MUST create a new *coordinator request record* (`CR record`_) for the transfer in the client's database.
+Before sending a `PrepareTransfer`_ message, client implementations MUST create a *coordinator request record* (`CR record`_) for the transfer in the client's database.
 The primary key for coordinator request records SHOULD be the (``coordinator_type``, ``coordinator_id``, ``coordinator_request_id``) tuple.
 Every `CR record`_ has 3 possible statuses:

 "initiated" :
-   A `PrepareTransfer`_ request has been sent, and no response has been received yet.
+   Indicates that a `PrepareTransfer`_ request has been sent, and no response has been received yet.
 Records with this status MAY be deleted whenever considered appropriate.
+All newly created `CR record`_\s MUST have "initiated" status.

 "prepared" :
-   A `PrepareTransfer`_ request has been sent, and a `PreparedTransfer`_ response has been received.
+   Indicates that a `PrepareTransfer`_ request has been sent, and a `PreparedTransfer`_ response has been received.
 Records with this status MUST NOT be deleted.
 Instead, they MUST be finalized first (committed or dismissed), by sending a `FinalizeTransfer`_ message.

 "finalized" :
-   A `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message have been sent to dismiss or commit the prepared transfer. *Dismissed* records with this status MAY be deleted whenever considered appropriate. *Committed* records with this status SHOULD NOT be deleted right away.
+   Indicates that a `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message have been sent to dismiss or commit the transfer. *Dismissed* records with this status MAY be deleted whenever considered appropriate. *Committed* records with this status SHOULD NOT be deleted right away.
 Instead, they SHOULD stay in the database until a corresponding `FinalizedTransfer`_ message is received for them. [#staled-records]_

 NOTE: The retention of committed `CR record`_\s is necessary to prevent problems caused by message re-delivery.
 Consider the following